Tools for Successfully Setting Up and Running Your Own Firm

 Many New Jersey lawyers want to start their own firms, but don’t know how to get started.
 Even if they can “hang their shingle,” they worry about how to maintain the practice, pay the bills and grow it into a sustainable business.

 Join a panel of attorneys from different practice areas who have successfully started their own law firms as they provide essential steps for setting up and running your own.
-They will discuss: how to set up a law firm, run a law firm, navigate tricky human resource issues, grow the business and ethical guidelines to follow.
+This esteemed panel will discuss: how to set up a law firm, run a law firm, navigate tricky human resource issues, grow the business and ethical guidelines to follow.

 Topics include: